keuperj/MLHPCS/2021/contributed_1.md

-# MSM: Multi-Stage Multicuts forScalable Image Clustering
+# MSM: Multi-Stage Multicuts for Scalable Image Clustering

 ## Abstract
 Correlation Clustering, also called the minimum cost multicut problem, is grouping data by pairwise similarities.